-The sub-fund assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
+After identifying the eligible investment universe, the Investment Adviser assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.

 In addition, where material ESG risks or a potential breach of one or more of the ten UNGC Principles were identified, enhanced ESG due diligence was carried out by the portfolio manager/analyst and investment committee approval was required before investments could be made.